Frequently Asked Questions

 The curriculum of Caribbean medical schools is in many ways similar to those of North American universities.
 For example, the curriculum at Trinity School of Medicine is modeled on the U.S. medical school educational standards and focuses heavily on early clinical exposure as well as traditional lectures and seminars.

-The transfer of credits from a Caribbean medical school to a Canadian medical school depends on the type of program and institution.
-In general, most universities will accept course credits from accredited Caribbean medical schools as long as they meet their academic standards.
-Additionally, many institutions offer special transfer programs that allow students to apply credits earned in one school toward a degree at another.
-It is important to check with your prospective school for details about their transfer policy before enrolling in a Caribbean medical school, particularly if you plan to transfer at some point.
+The transfer of credits from a Caribbean medical school to a Canadian medical school depends on the specific program and institution, as each school has its own policies and requirements.
+In general, universities may accept course credits from accredited Caribbean medical schools if they meet established academic standards.
+Additionally, certain institutions offer structured transfer pathways that allow students to apply previously earned credits toward a degree.
+It is important to confirm details directly with your prospective school, especially if you anticipate transferring, as policies and eligibility criteria can vary.

 All students planning to enter residency in Canada or the United States should first make sure that their Caribbean medical school of choice is appropriately accredited by the CAAM-HP.